-- proved the security of MQDSS in the random oracle model (cf. Section 10.1), - analyzed the practical security of the $\mathcal{MQ}$ problem by investigating the state of the art classical and quantum algorithms for solving it (c.f.
+- proved the security of MQDSS in the random oracle model (cf. Section 10.1), - analyzed the practical security of the \mathcal{MQ} problem by investigating the state of the art classical and quantum algorithms for solving it (c.f.
 Section 2.2 and Section 2.3), and - used known results about the security of the extendable output function SHAKE256, which we used to instantiate the commitments, the pseudo-random generators and hash functions.

 Since our security reduction in the ROM is very loose, we found it impractical to use concrete expressions from the reduction in our choice of parameters.
-Instead, the parameters are based on the best known attacks against the $\mathcal{MQ}$ problem and against SHAKE256.
+Instead, the parameters are based on the best known attacks against the \mathcal{MQ} problem and against SHAKE256.
 In particular,

-- We choose the number of variables and equations in F to be the same i.e m = n, as this gives effectively the hardest instances of the $\mathcal{MQ}$ problem. - Using the analysis from Section 2.2, we estimate the lower bound of the number of variables n' in order for the resulting $\mathcal{MQ}$ instance to satisfy a particular security level/category (as defined in [49]) in terms of classical field operations of the best classical attacks, - Using the analysis from Section 2.3, we estimate the lower bound of the number of variables n'' in order for the resulting $\mathcal{MQ}$ instance to satisfy a particular security level/category (as defined in [49]) in terms of quantum circuit size and depth of the best quantum attacks, - The number of variables n is then chosen as $n = \max\{n', n''\}$ . - We choose the parameter k such that the output of the hash functions $\mathcal{H}, H_1, H_2$ is large enough to satisfy collision resistance security of the level specified by Categories 2,4 and 6.
+- We choose the number of variables and equations in F to be the same i.e m = n, as this gives effectively the hardest instances of the \mathcal{MQ} problem. - Using the analysis from Section 2.2, we estimate the lower bound of the number of variables n' in order for the resulting \mathcal{MQ} instance to satisfy a particular security level/category (as defined in [50]) in terms of classical field operations of the best classical attacks, - Using the analysis from Section 2.3, we estimate the lower bound of the number of variables n'' in order for the resulting \mathcal{MQ} instance to satisfy a particular security level/category (as defined in [50]) in terms of quantum circuit size and depth of the best quantum attacks, - The number of variables n is then chosen as $n = \max\{n', n''\}$. - We choose the parameter k such that the output of the hash functions \mathcal{H}, H_1, H_2 is large enough to satisfy collision resistance security of the level specified by Categories 2,4 and 6.

-- We chose the parameter $\rho$ denoting the input randomness to the commitment functions to be $\rho = 2k$ based on the results from [45] (See Theorem 10.2). - Finally, the number of rounds r is chosen such that the parallel composition of r rounds of the SSH 5-pass IDS has soundness error $< 1/2^k$ .
+- We chose the parameter ρ denoting the input randomness to the commitment functions to be $\rho = 2k$ based on the results from [46] (See Theorem 10.2)1. - Finally, the number of rounds r is chosen such that the Kales Zaverucha attack [39] has complexity 2^k (for details see Chapter 8).